ipfs-cluster/ipfs-cluster-website/content/documentation/introduction/getting-started/raft.md

 * Run and examine the output `ipfs-cluster-ctl peers ls`: it should list all peers, and all peers should *see* the same number of other peers.
 * Check the log outputs.

+_look for more information about raft in `internals/algorithms